goatshriek/wrapture/docs/examples/struct_wrapper/README.md

 # Struct Wrapping Example

 In some cases, you may have a struct that is a simple container for data, and doesn't have a constructor or destructor associated with it.
-In this case, you can save some work by simply defining the members of the struct.
+In this case you can save yourself some work by simply defining the members of the struct.
 This will create a default constructor for the wrapping class, and allow you to define functions using the struct as a class.

 Let's use the following C struct, which is a simple container for a set of statistics describing a soccer player: